Merlin Patient Portal: Real-time transparency for cancer patients during treatment

 The Transparency Gap

-Research shows cancer patients wait an average of 183.5 minutes from arrival to treatment¹ yet receive no visibility into delays, doctor availability, or when they should actually arrive.
-Airports show flight delays, restaurants send table-ready texts, ride-share apps track drivers - yet healthcare, where the stakes are highest, leaves patients in the dark.
+Cancer patients wait an average of 183.5 minutes from arrival to treatment¹, with no visibility into delays, doctor availability, or when they should actually show up.
+Airports post flight delays.
+Restaurants text when your table's ready.
+Ride-share apps track your driver in real time.
+Healthcare — where the stakes are highest — leaves patients in the dark.

 The Challenge:

-Design a platform that provides flight-tracker-level transparency for patients while giving hospitals operational insights to improve efficiency - all within healthcare privacy and regulatory constraints.
+Design a platform that gives patients flight-tracker-level transparency and gives hospitals operational insight to improve efficiency — within healthcare's privacy and regulatory constraints.

 Research & Approach

-I analyzed wait time studies in oncology settings, examined transparency models from airlines and transportation apps, and researched hospital operational systems and existing infrastructure.
+I studied wait-time research in oncology settings, looked at transparency models from airlines and transportation apps, and dug into how hospital operational systems already track patients internally.

 Key Insights: